 Dr. Gray is the most experienced and uses no drains.

-How is a tummy tuck different from a belt lipectomy?
+How is a tummy tuck different from a lower body lift?

-A belt lipectomy or circumferential abdominoplasty is more extensive than a tummy tuck.
-The incision for a belt lipectomy encircles the entire circumference of the patient’s torso.
-A belt lipectomy is typically used for patients who have lost a large amount of weight, often following weight loss surgery, and now have loose, overhanging skin around their body.
+A circumferential abdominoplasty (lower body lift) is more extensive than a tummy tuck.
+The incision for a lower body lift encircles the entire circumference of the patient’s torso.
+A lower body lift is typically used for patients who have lost a large amount of weight, often following weight loss surgery, and now have loose, overhanging skin around their

 Liposuction may work well for patients with localized fat deposits, but if you have stretch marks, cellulite, flabby skin and muscles, you’ll benefit more from circumferential abdominoplasty which gives a complete lower body lift, taking care of flabby buttocks and thighs, belly fat, and love handles, all in the same operation.